 - Teach the essential “brain break.”
 Breaks do not represent weakness or a lack of persistence.
-In fact, our brains work better if we take frequent breaks.
+In fact, human brains work better if they are given frequent breaks.
 Their young minds need processing time particularly as they are faced with taking in so much new information.
 In addition, the pressure of academic expectations can build.
-Their emotions may spill over at homework time when they are safe at home with you (and not needing to keep it together as much as at school).
+Their feelings may spill over at homework time when they are safe at home with you (and not needing to keep it together as much as at school).

 Homework practice can take the form of cooperatively completing the task together or trying out a task with you as a coach and ready support.
 Practice grows vital new brain connections that strengthen (and eventually form habits) each time your child/teen practices.

 - Recognize effort.
-Frequently, we offer feedback on what our children/teens are not doing right, but how often do we recognize when they are working on getting better?
-Recognize effort by saying “I notice…” like: “I notice how you got to work this afternoon when the timer sounded without my asking – that’s taking responsibility!”
+Frequently, children/teens get feedback on what they are not doing right, but how often do you recognize when they are working on getting better?
+Recognize effort by saying “I notice…” statements like, “I notice how you got to work this afternoon when the timer sounded without me asking – that’s taking responsibility!”

 - Proactively remind.
-The challenges we tend to have in our homework routines seem to recur day after day.
+Often the challenges in a homework routine seem to recur day after day and may be predictable.
+You might know exactly what they are and when they are going to happen.
 So just before they do, remind in a gentle, non-public way.
 You may whisper in your child’s/teen’s ear, “Remember what we can do next to figure out the problem?
 What is it?”

 Resist the temptation to nag.
-Children/Teens may require more time to work on an assignment than we feel is necessary.
-But they need the time they need.
+Children/Teens may require more time to work on an assignment than you feel is necessary.
+But, they need the time they need.
 Be sure to wait long enough for them to show you they are competent.
 Your waiting could make all the difference in whether they are able to do what you need them to do.

 Step 4.
 Support Your Child’s/Teen’s Development and Success

 At this point, you’ve taught your child/teen several new positive learning habits so that they understand how to perform them.
 You’ve practiced together.
-Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and, when appropriate, applying logical consequences.
+Now, you can offer support when it’s needed.
 Parents naturally offer support as they see their child/teen fumble with a situation in which they need help.
 This is no different.